7 Geologic Time

 For example, the Navajo Sandstone (called the Aztec Sandstone in Nevada and Nugget Sandstone in Wyoming) is a deposit of sand dunes in a Jurassic desert that makes the prominent walls of Zion National Park and is the same Navajo Sandstone found miles away in other parts of southern Utah, including Capitol Reef, Canyonlands, and Arches National Parks.

 As another example, the Dakota Sandstone is a recognizable sedimentary stratum over broad areas of the American upper Midwest, representing deposition in the Cretaceous Interior Seaway, an incursion of marine water over the middle of the North American around 105 million years ago.

 7.4.3 Chronostratigraphic Correlation

-Another factor in lithostratigraphic correlation is the fact that a lithology can change with distance, but the rocks can be related because they are formed at the same time.
+Another factor in lithostratigraphic correlation is the fact that a lithology can change with distance (lithology reflects the environmental conditions in the depositional basin), but the rocks can be related because they are formed at the same time (different facies).
 In this type of correlation, called chronostratigraphy, different rocks of the same age are matched.
 As depositional environments change, shift, or migrate, the timing of the same formation can change.
 Using the examples above, the Navajo or Dakota Sandstones are correlated by lithostratigraphic means, but they do not necessarily correlate based on chronostratigraphy.